Yibizo/reto-movimiento-steam-eq-6/SRS.md

 - We may deliver a different product to what STEM is asking because of the unclarity of the requirements, as well as how long its taking to get specifics.
 - We may be constraint by time and only be able to finish one world, as opposed to the expected three.

-There might be factors that impact your ability to fulfill the requirements outlined in this document.
-What are those factors?

-Are there any assumptions you’re making that could turn out to be false?
-You should include those here, as well.

-Finally, you should note if your project is dependent on any external factors.
-This might include software components you’re reusing from another project.

 # System Features and Requirements
 This is where you detail the specific requirements for building your product.